dixitjnandaniya/dixitjnandaniya/README.md

   - Supported multi-account execution & real-time processing

-### 📫 Connect with Me
-**I love to connect with different people** so feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dixit-nandaniya-b54a03312) or explore more on my [GitHub profile](https://github.com/dixitjnandaniya).

-⭐ **Explore my projects and don’t forget to give a star if you find something useful!** 😊

 ### 🚀 Top Repositories

 - 📊 **YouTube Data Analysis** — AWS ETL pipeline (S3, Glue, Athena, QuickSight)